-MarketWise, Inc. is party to the Tax Receivable Agreement with the MarketWise Members and MarketWise, LLC.
-Under the Tax Receivable Agreement, MarketWise, Inc. generally is required to make cash payments to the MarketWise Members equal to 85% of the tax benefits, if any, that MarketWise, Inc. actually realizes, or in certain circumstances is deemed to realize, as a result of (1) the increases in the tax basis of assets of MarketWise, LLC resulting from any redemptions or exchanges of MarketWise Units for our Class A common stock or cash by the MarketWise Members pursuant to the MarketWise Operating Agreement, or certain distributions (or deemed distributions) by MarketWise, LLC and (2) certain other tax benefits arising from payments under the Tax Receivable Agreement.
+MarketWise, Inc. is a party to the Tax Receivable Agreement with the MarketWise Members and MarketWise, LLC.
+Under the Tax Receivable Agreement, MarketWise, Inc. generally is required to make cash payments to the MarketWise Members equal to 85% of the tax benefits, if any, that MarketWise, Inc. actually realizes, or in certain circumstances is deemed to realize, as a result of (1) the increases in the tax basis of assets of MarketWise, LLC resulting from any redemptions or exchanges of LLC Units for our Class A common stock or cash by the MarketWise Members pursuant to the MarketWise Operating Agreement, or certain distributions (or deemed distributions) by MarketWise, LLC and (2) certain other tax benefits arising from payments under the Tax Receivable Agreement.
 No such payments will be made to any holders of our Class A common stock unless such holders are also MarketWise Members.

-The amount of the cash payments that MarketWise, Inc. will be required to make under the Tax Receivable Agreement may be substantial.
+The payment obligations under the Tax Receivable Agreement are MarketWise, Inc.'s obligations and not the obligations of MarketWise, LLC, and the amount of the cash payments that MarketWise, Inc. will be required to make under the Tax Receivable Agreement may be substantial.
 Any payments made by MarketWise, Inc. to the MarketWise Members under the Tax Receivable Agreement will not be available for reinvestment in the business and will generally reduce the amount of cash that might have otherwise been available to MarketWise, Inc. and its subsidiaries.
 To the extent MarketWise, Inc. is unable to make timely payments under the Tax Receivable Agreement for any reason, the unpaid amounts will be deferred and will accrue interest until paid.
 Furthermore, MarketWise, Inc.'s future obligations to make payments under the Tax Receivable Agreement could make MarketWise, Inc. and its subsidiaries a less attractive target for an acquisition, particularly in the case of an acquirer that cannot use some or all of the tax benefits that are the subject of the Tax Receivable Agreement.
-Payments under the Tax Receivable Agreement are not conditioned on the MarketWise Members' continued ownership of MarketWise Units or our Class A common stock or our Class B common stock.
+Payments under the Tax Receivable Agreement are not conditioned on the MarketWise Members' continued ownership of LLC Units or our Class A common stock or our Class B common stock.